lmanan/lmanan.github.io/_posts/2021-04-27-Language-Models-are-few-shot-learners.md

 I find the statement above interesting - that even when a prompt is ambiguous, the output should be a reasonable mask for at least one of the objects.
 I wonder how is this implemented in practice?

+>"With one output, the model will average multiple valid masks if given an ambiguous prompt.
+To address this, we modify the model to predict multiple output masks for a single prompt.
+We found 3 masks is sufficient to address most common use cases (nested masks are often at most three deep: whole, part and subpart).
+During training, we backprop only the minimum loss over masks.
+To rank masks, the model predicts a confidence score (i.e. estimated IoU) for each mask."

+Backpropping just the minimum loss looks intriguing.
+Also, although for natural images, predicting three masks is good, maybe not for biological images, where you can access a hierarchy of scales.
+Do they have three duplicate instance masks for each object during training.
+If so, how are these ranked or in which order are they presented to the model?